 Experience with service-learning courses and high impact educational practices are highly desirable.
 The candidate will also be expected to serve as an academic advisor for undergraduate communication studies majors and demonstrate service to Widener University.
 Widener University and the Department of Communication Studies are committed to fostering an environment in which faculty, staff, and students from a variety of backgrounds, cultures, and personal experiences are welcomed and can thrive.
 Those candidates experienced in, or who would enjoy, working with a diverse range of faculty, staff and students, and those who can contribute to the climate of inclusivity are encouraged to apply.

 To apply: Applicants must complete the online application at widener.edu/jobs.
 Applicants must submit a cover letter, curriculum vita, statement of teaching philosophy, evidence of teaching effectiveness, statement of research philosophy, an official academic transcript from graduate school; a diversity statement, and three letters of reference.
 Applicants should include materials addressing how their teaching, scholarship, mentorship, and/or university service might support our commitment to diversity and inclusion.
-All materials must be submitted as 1 document through our online employment recruitment website: widener.edu/jobs.
+All materials must be submitted through our online employment recruitment website: widener.edu/jobs.
+In addition, three confidential letters of reference should be sent to ArtsandSciences@widener.edu.
+Please ensure that all documents are submitted as either .docx or .pdf.

 Please ensure that all documents are submitted as a PDF document.
 Complete applications received by December 15, 2019 will be given full consideration.
 Applications received after that date may be given consideration at the discretion of the search committee.
 Incomplete applications will not be considered.
 Only those selected for an interview will be contacted.